nordineb/cocoa-way/README.md

 > *True protocol portability: Cocoa-Way rendering Linux apps from OrbStack via Unix sockets.*

+Due to the use of HIDPI, it causes huge latency when remotely connecting to Linux, and it cannot temporarily replace VNC.
+I will improve it in the future.

 ## ✨ Features

 | Feature | Description |